 During that time, she spent two years recording, editing and writing interviews for the Feldenkrais Guild® publication, Sensibility, about the nature of embodied learning.
 The intention of this three year project was to document the experiences of first generation practitioners who trained directly under Dr. Moshe Feldenkrais.
 She has also been a blogger, specializing in writing about the Feldenkrais Method® with respect to its larger implications on the nature of reality, perception and identity.

 It was not until the death of her 25 year old daughter that she jumped horses in mid-stream, turning to the writing of fiction, which she had enjoyed as a child.
 This sudden shift in focus was a means of making meaning out of a life turned unexpectedly in the direction of devastating personal loss.
-To provide a structure for herself, and a new life, she went back to get an advanced degree.
-She enrolled in the Pan-European Master of Fine Arts Degree in Fiction at Cedar Crest College which required travel to Dublin, Barcelona and Vienna to do the intensive summer portions of her graduate coursework.
+To provide a vehicle for a new life, she enrolled in the Pan-European Master of Fine Arts Program in Fiction at Cedar Crest College which took place in Dublin, Barcelona and Vienna.

 Halfway through, it became obvious to her that she needed to create a way to continue writing fiction.
 This is how she came to enroll in the graduate-level Certification in Teaching Rhetoric and Composition at MNSU, Mankato.
 The additional Certification in teaching English as a Second Language seemed entirely congruent, given that she had spent nine years living abroad as a child learning French and German.
 She completed the TEFL Certification in October, 2016 and completed her graduate coursework as a Composition Instructor in 2017.